Facebook's Marketplace in EU, UK antitrust crosshairs | Technology

 Facebook's Marketplace in EU, UK antitrust crosshairs

+The separate moves open new fronts in Europe against one of the U.S. tech giants, with the investigations looking at how Facebook uses its vast trove of data, including from the near 7 million companies that advertise on Facebook's Marketplace.
+Online commerce has become ever more important during the COVID-19 pandemic and Facebook boss Mark Zuckerberg said in April that more than 1 billion people were visiting the buying and selling service a month.

-Europe and Britain launched formal antitrust investigations into Facebook on Friday to determine if the world's largest social network is using customers' data to unfairly compete with advertisers, in a new threat to its business model.
-The European Commission and Britain's Competition and Markets Authority separately said they would investigate whether Facebook misuses its vast trove of data, gathered from the near 7 million companies that advertise on Facebook's Marketplace.
+Europe and Britain launched formal antitrust investigations into Facebook on Friday to determine if the world's largest social network was using customer data to unfairly compete with advertisers, in a new assault on its business model.
+The separate moves open new fronts in Europe against one of the U.S. tech giants, with the investigations looking at how Facebook uses its vast trove of data, including from the near 7 million companies that advertise on Facebook's Marketplace.

+Online commerce has become ever more important during the COVID-19 pandemic and Facebook boss Mark Zuckerberg said in April that more than 1 billion people were visiting the buying and selling service a month.
+The EU probe confirmed what a person familiar with the situation told Reuters on May 26.
+Facebook said the investigations were without merit.

-Launched in 2016, Facebook's marketplace is used by 800 million Facebook users in 70 countries to buy and sell items and has been under EU scrutiny since 2019.
-"We will look in detail at whether this data gives Facebook an undue competitive advantage in particular on the online classified ads sector, where people buy and sell goods every day, and where Facebook also competes with companies from which it collects data," she said.
+Launched in 2016, Facebook's Marketplace is used in 70 countries to buy and sell items and has been under EU scrutiny since 2019.
+"We will look in detail at whether this data gives Facebook an undue competitive advantage in particular on the online classified ads sector, where people buy and sell goods every day, and where Facebook also competes with companies from which it collects data," Vestager said.

-"In today's digital economy, data should not be used in ways that distort competition," Vestager said.
-The EU executive will also investigate whether the way Facebook Marketplace is embedded in the social network constitutes a form of tying which gives it an advantage in reaching customers and forecloses rival online classified ads services.
+The EU executive will also investigate whether Facebook ties Marketplace to the social network, giving it an advantage in reaching customers and threatening rival online classified ad services.
+The UK investigation is broader, looking at how Facebook collects data from advertisers and the single sign-on that gives access to other websites with a Facebook login, and how that can benefit both Marketplace and the Facebook Dating business.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)